Conartisttt/SQL-Employee-Tracker/README.md

 TODOS:
-* finalize and run schema.sql
-* fill in seed.sql with departments, roles, and employees and run
 * fill in crud.js with proper queries needed to perform tasks
 * Create walkthrough video and add to README